stevertaylor/gw_catalog_mining/README.md

 # gw_catalog_mining
 Code and examples for "Mining Gravitational-wave Catalogs To Understand Binary Stellar Evolution: A New Hierarchical Bayesian Framework" by [Stephen  Taylor](https://github.com/stevertaylor) and [Davide Gerosa](https://github.com/dgerosa).

-If you use this code for you research, please cite this paper.
+If you use this code for your research, please cite this paper.